DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards.md

 	Shows how to format values displayed within a card.
 * [Interactivity](cards/interactivity.md)

-	Describes features that enable interaction between the Card dashboard item and other items.
+	Describes features that enable interaction between a Card dashboard item and other items.
 * [Cards Arrangement](cards/cards-arrangement.md)

 	Describes how to arrange cards within the Card dashboard item.